rajkumarananthu/workspace/GATE/notes/database_management_systems.md

   - Example:
     ![First normal form](../images/)

-- SECOND Normal Form(2NF): A relation R is in 2NF if every non-prime attribute of R is fully functionally dependent on each candidate key of relation.
+- SECOND Normal Form(2NF): A relation R is in 2NF if it is already in 1NF and every non-prime attribute of R is fully functionally dependent on each candidate key of relation.
   - Non-prime attributes: The attributes which are not part of the candidate key of relation.
   - Prime attributes: The attributes which are part of the candidate key of relation.
   - Fully Functionally Dependent: A -> B is fully functionally dependent iff we cannot remove a part of A and the FD still holds.